Themmegot/nano-ruuvi/README.md

 - Runs continuously on USB power; battery operation would want a deep-sleep/advertise duty cycle (not yet implemented).
 - Battery level in the payload is hardcoded to 3300 mV (USB-powered).

+CAVEAT: unofficial, not affiliated with Ruuvi Innovations, emulates their public RAWv2 broadcast format for compatibility with Victron/VRM.